 If selected, Alternative 2, Proposed Action, would result in the operator undertaking the proposed activities as requested and conditioned in the plan.
-The operator will adhere to the 2025 NMFS BiOp Operational National Mitigation Protocols for Geophysical Surveys, Marine Debris Protocol, Vessel Strike Avoidance and Injured and/or Dead Aquatic Protected Species Reporting Protocols, Sea Turtle Resuscitation Guidelines Protocol, and In-Water line Precautions Protocol (Beacon, 2024).
-Compliance with the regulations, COAs, and the 2025 NMFS BiOp should negate or lessen the chance of significant impacts on marine mammals under this alternative.
+The operator will adhere to NMFS 2025 BiOp "Operational National Mitigation Protocols for Geophysical Surveys", "Marine Debris Protocol", " Vessel Strike Avoidance and Injured and/or Dead Aquatic Protected Species Reporting Protocols", "Sea Turtle Resuscitation Guidelines Protocol", and "In-Water line Precautions Protocol".
+Compliance with the regulations, applicable conditions of approval (COAs), and the NMFS 2025 BiOp should negate or lessen the chance of significant impacts on marine mammals under this alternative.